-The fair value of financial assets at fair value through profit or loss - non-current held by the Company is determined considering market conditions and other economic indicators existing on balance sheet date.
+The fair value of financial assets at fair value through profit or loss held by the Company is determined considering market conditions and other economic indicators existing on balance sheet date.
 Any changes in these judgements and estimates will impact the fair value measurement of these financial assets.
+Please refer to Note 12(3) for the financial instruments fair value information.

-Refer to Note 6(2) for the carrying amounts of non-current financial assets at fair value through profit or loss as of December 31, 2022 and 2021.
+Refer to Note 6(2) for the carrying amounts of current financial assets at fair value through profit or loss as of December 31, 2023.